 When cruising in Italian waters you should abide by the above regulations at all times.

 Before entering Italian waters, all masters of pleasure craft are however obliged to follow the regulations issued by the Italian Ministry of Health issued on the 30/03/2021.
 [Click here to download the file]

-- all vessels arriving from a foreign port should send an email attaching a duly completed questionnaire/crew list together with a copy of the vessel’s registration certificate, to the maritime health authorities prior to entering port or reaching an anchorage;
+all vessels below 24m LOA arriving from a foreign port should send an email attaching a duly completed Maritime Declaration of Health and crew list together with a copy of the vessel’s registration certificate, to the maritime health authorities prior to entering port or reaching an anchorage;

 It is recommended that a copy of the email and attachments is also sent to the local port authority (locomare, guardia costiera or capitaneria di porto) in order to avoid unnecessary checks by officers on duty.

 In the absence of any negative answers to the questions asked, the vessel is automatically considered to be free of any health restrictions and can proceed to its destination.
 During the time spent in Italian waters, the master of the vessel should advise the maritime health authorities and local port authorities of any changes to the declarations made and in particular should there be any change in the state of health of the people on board.

 If your first entry into Italy is at Taormina, you will need to send your duly completed health declaration to the maritime health office in Messina at following email address: email@example.com